Apartheid: Internal resistance

 Although the majority of whites supported apartheid, some 20 percent did not.
 Parliamentary opposition was galvanised by Helen Suzman, Colin Eglin and Harry Schwarz, who formed the Progressive Federal Party.
 Extra-parliamentary resistance was largely centred in the South African Communist Party and women's organisation the Black Sash.
 Women were also notable in their involvement in trade union organisations and banned political parties.
-The public intellectuals too, such as Nadine Gordimer the eminent author and winner of the Nobel Prize in Literature (1991), vehemently opposed the Apartheid regime and accordingly bolstered the movement against it.
+Public intellectuals like the author Nadine Gordimer also played a role in the anti-apartheid movement.

 International relations during apartheid

 Commonwealth

 South Africa's policies were subject to international scrutiny in 1960, when British Prime Minister Harold Macmillan criticised them during his Wind of Change speech in Cape Town.
 Weeks later, tensions came to a head in the Sharpeville massacre, resulting in more international condemnation.
 Soon afterwards, Prime Minister Hendrik Verwoerd announced a referendum on whether the country should become a republic.
-Verwoerd lowered the voting age for Whites to eighteen years of age and included Whites in South West Africa on the roll.
-The referendum on 5 October that year asked Whites; "Are you in favour of a Republic for the Union?", and 52 percent voted "Yes".
+The referendum on 5 October that year asked Whites; "Are you in favour of a Republic for the Union?", and 52% voted "Yes".

 As a consequence of this change of status, South Africa needed to reapply for continued membership of the Commonwealth, with which it had privileged trade links.
 India had become a republic within the Commonwealth in 1950, but it became clear that African and South and Southeast Asian member states would oppose South Africa due to its apartheid policies.
 As a result, South Africa withdrew from the Commonwealth on 31 May 1961, the day that the Republic came into existence.